digitalservicebund/achill/doc/adr/0002-manage-state-centrally.md

 We will centrally store the state of the app in the `index` route.

-We will fetch the unchanging user data (working hours, holidays, etc.) only once when the app is loaded.

 The individual components will be responsible for communicating with the respective external API on user input with their own forms.

 The individual components will update the data in the `index` route after successful form submission to reduce interaction times.